What should I pay a Web Designer in South Africa?

 A WordPress web developer is perfect for getting a content website up and running for a blog, small business, online store or portfolio site.

-However if you’re wanting to build a social media platform or functional website with custom and unique capabilities, you’ll want a Ruby on Rails or Django developer.
+However if you’re wanting to build a social media platform or functional website with custom and unique capabilities, you’ll want a custom fullstack developer.

 This can vary the price incredibly eg:

-- A good WordPress designer will charge R300-500 per hour
+- A cheap WordPress designer could charge R300-500 per hour

 However, Web Design is cheaper in South Africa